skip to main content

 What is the cheapest basic internet?

-Xfinity offers the best cheap basic internet plan for standard customers for $19.99 per month for your first year.
+Xfinity offers the best cheap basic internet plan for standard customers starting at $19.99 per month for your first year.
 Visit our cheap internet guide to learn more about affordable internet options.

 How can I get free Wi-Fi at home?